JanSnieg/ModelowanieFizyczne/README.md

 ### Introduction to Particle class

 To see what I mean I will give a simple code that cointains struct Position from Particle class.hpp.
-This struct cointains 3 vectors, becouse I've implemented verlet method, and for this every particle need to have 3 positions: (n-1, n and n+1).
+This struct cointains 3 vectors, because I've implemented Verlet method, and for this every particle need to have 3 positions: (n-1, n and n+1).

 ```
 struct Position